FOLLOW US

 Illegal drugs and prison sentences

 Drugs laws are similar to the UK.
-There are strict penalties and lengthy prison sentences for possession of or trafficking of drugs.
+There are strict penalties and lengthy prison sentences for possession or trafficking of drugs.

 Using cameras in secure areas

-Taking photographs of police or military installations, personnel or vehicles is illegal and could lead to arrest and prosecution by the local authorities.
+Taking photographs of police or military installations, personnel or vehicles is illegal and could lead to arrest and prosecution by the authorities.

 LGBT+ travellers